-When Adama first arrived at The Link House, she was timid, afraid and melancholy.
-Her future was uncertain and she had never had anyone to advocate for her before.
-After the government, LOA and Princess Promise searched for a next-of-kin reliable enough for Adama to be reunified with, there was no option for her but to stay under the protection of Princess Promise.
+When Adama first arrived at The Link House, she was timid, afraid, and melancholy.
+Her future was uncertain, and she had never had anyone to advocate for her before.
+After the government, Princess Promise searched for a next-of-kin reliable enough for Adama to be reunified with; there was no option for her but to stay under the protection of Princess Promise.

 Adama is one of the long-term Princess Promise girls who will be in our care until she is old enough to go to university.
-We are so proud of her amazing progress and the leader she has become amongst her 30 new sisters.
-She wants to be a doctor one day to help others and studies hard in Math and English to make her dreams come true.
+We are proud of her amazing progress and the leader she has become among her 30 new sisters.
+She wants to be a doctor one day to help others and study hard in Math and English to make her dreams come true.

 We are beaming with pride for her growth and thankful for the officer who stepped in and saved Adama when she needed it most.